Radon Education/Test Kits

 It is a naturally occurring, radioactive gas.
 Radon is tasteless, colorless, and odorless, so it is undetectable by our senses.
 Radon is released from the natural breakdown of uranium and radium in our soil, rock, and water.
 Elevated levels of radon have been found in homes in every state.
 Radon is able to get into any type of building and build up to high levels.
 Homes that are new or old, drafty or air tight, big or small, and with or without a basement are all just as likely to have a radon problem.

 There are no known immediate symptoms from radon, whereas health problems are often seen after long exposures to elevated levels of radon indoors.
 In the outdoor air it is harmlessly dispersed.
 When radon in the air is inhaled into the lungs the process of radioactive decay begins.
 This leads to the DNA of our sensitive lung tissue being damaged both physically and chemically.
 Scientists and researchers categorize radon as a Group A carcinogen meaning that there is no known acceptable level of exposure and that it has been demonstrated to cause cancer.
 Other Group A carcinogens include tobacco smoke and asbestos.
 It is believed to be the second leading cause of lung cancer with about 21,000 people dying each year from lung cancer caused by radon.
 Smokers exposed to elevated levels of radon have a much greater risk of developing lung cancer than non-smokers.
-About 20 percent of the adult populations in Wright County are smokers.

 There first needs to be a source under the home that is strong enough that with certain conditions the gas may enter the home from the soil.
 Because radon is a gas, it is able to easily move through spaces in the soil or fill material around a home’s foundation.
 Radon may enter a home anywhere there is an opening between the home and soil.
 These openings include cracks in a foundation, floor drains, sump pumps, dirt floor crawl spaces, and numerous others.
 The amount of radon in the home will vary according to the amount of radon in the source material and the rate at which it is able to enter the building.

 Radon is a gas, so as it enters the home, it moves freely throughout the indoor air and people can breathe it into their lungs.
-The further the gas moves throughout the home, the more diluted Radon will be in the air we breath.
+The further the gas moves throughout the home, the more diluted Radon will be in the air we breathe.
 The level of radon is often highest in the lowest part of a building.

 The EPA states that any radon exposure carries some risk; no level of radon exposure is always safe.
 However, EPA recommends homes be fixed if an occupant's long-term exposure will average 4 picocuries per liter (pCi/L) or higher.